 In terms of size, they are not that big.
 So, you can use it for your day to day household activities.
 A normal low-end hammer drill is more powerful than a regular drill and costs way less than a battery-powered drill.

 In a normal hammering drill, you have the functionality of a regular drill, hammer drill and quite often a driver.
 You could say these are a multi-purpose tool.
-You can set the power setting, clutch setting and many more.
+You can set the power setting, a clutch setting and many more.

 Hammer Drilling Safety Tips

 When using any power tool, especially Hammer Drills, safety is very important.
 Now, we all know the basic safety gears such as safety glass, earplugs and a pair of gloves.

 But the real risk lies in the handling of this tool.
 The operator is exposed to a number of common risks such as noise, hand-on vibration, dust, and flying debris.